Worble/Zulma/README.md

 ## Known Bugs

 - If user theme swapping is enabled and the user selects a theme different to the default, a slight delay will be introduced in page rendering as the css gets swapped out and in by the javascript.
-This is better than the alternative FOUC or flashes of the old theme, but still annoying.
+This is particularly pronounced when using the dark theme, since it will flash white before going back to black.
+This is better than the alternative flashes of unstyled content or old theme, but still annoying.
 I don't know any way around this, but with browser caching it should be fast enough to not cause serious issues.